code4it-dev/c4it-hugo/content/architecture-note/004-testing-pyramid-vs-testing-diamond/index.md

   - Software Architecture
   - Tests
 toc: true
-summary: "Testing Pyramid and Testing Diamond are two ways of managing automated tests.
-We're going to learn what they are and how they are built in relation to Unit Tests, Integration Tests, and End-to-end Tests."
+summary: Testing Pyramid and Testing Diamond are two ways of managing automated tests.
+We're going to learn what they are and how they are built in relation to Unit Tests, Integration Tests, and End-to-end Tests.
+images:
+  - /architecture-notes/testing-pyramid-vs-testing-diamond/featuredImage.png
 ---

 Every software project requires some sort of testing.
 You can execute them manually or put in place a whole suite of automatic tests that run timely, for example when you close a PR or daily, every day at the same time.